SAP-samples/ui5-typescript-walkthrough/steps/01/README.md

     -   `id`: This specifies an identifier for the application using dot notation, limited to 70 characters.
 It must be unique and must correspond to the component ID/namespace.

+    -   `type`: This property helps in identify whether the project is an `application` or `component`.
+Including it provides a useful classification and assists in the correct loading of the application.

     -   `title`: This defines the title of the application, which appears in application management tools like the SAP Fiori launchpad.

         > 📝 **Note:** <br>
         > It is advisable to make the title language-dependent.
-We'll cover implementing language-dependent titles in [Step 10: Descriptor for Applications](../10/README.md), but for now we'll use a static title.
+We'll cover implementing language-dependent titles in [Step 10: Manifest (Descriptor for Applications)](../10/README.md), but for now we'll use a static title.

-    -   `type`: Although not mandatory, this property helps in identify whether the project is an `application` or `component`.
-Including it provides a useful classification and assists in the correct loading of the application.

     -   `applicationVersion`: This is used to denote the version of the application using semantic versioning principles.
 It's typically used for tracking and managing changes to the application over time.
-While not mandatory, maintaining this property is recommended to better manage application updates and deployment history.

 ```json
 {